Elon Musk calls for ban on use of killer robots

 Musk may be a techno-optimist when it comes to solar power, space exploration and electric cars, but he continues to express his concerns that superintelligent machines might one day pose a threat to human existence.

-Though many futurists envision a more human-beneficial application of AI, Musk has voiced his apprehensions on several occasions.
-In 2014, Musk told CNBC that he worries that -- unrestrained -- AI could breed an uncontrollable threat to humans like that depicted in the 1984 movie "The Terminator."
+Though many futurists envision an application of AI more beneficial for humans, Musk has voiced his apprehensions on several occasions.
+In 2014, he told CNBC that he worries unrestrained AI could breed an uncontrollable threat to humans like that depicted in the 1984 movie "The Terminator."

 Tech Culture: From film and television to social media and games, here's your place for the lighter side of tech.